HNoMS Otra (1939): Otra spots the invasion force

 Before the order to go north could be carried out, however, the German invasion of Norway took place in the early hours of 9 April.
-As reports of intruding warships started coming in Otra was sent out to investigate, and at 0410hrs report that the intruders were Germans.
+As reports of intruding warships started coming, in Otra was sent out to investigate, and at 4:10 midnight, reported that the intruders were Germans.
 The invasion flotilla blocked Otras return to Horten.

 Capture

-While her sister ship, HNoMS Rauma, was fighting the German naval forces in Horten Otra was cut off and isolated from the action.
-The next morning, 10 April, she was captured while at anchor in Filtvet.
+While her sister ship, HNoMS Rauma, was fighting the German naval forces in Horten, Otra was cut off and isolated from the action.
+The next morning, on 10 April 1940, she was captured while at anchor in Filtvet.

 German service as Togo

-After capture Otra was renamed Togo and put in service as a Vorpostenboot and minelayer for the rest of the war.
-First NT 05 Togo served in as part of Hafenschutzflotille Tromsø guarding that northern city's harbour.
+After capture, Otra was renamed Togo and put in service as a Vorpostenboot and minelayer for the rest of the war.
+First, NT 05 Togo served in as part of Hafenschutzflotille Tromsø, guarding that northern city's harbour.
 Later she was transferred to Hafenschutzflottille Oslo.
-On 21 September 1941, Togo was in collision with the minesweeper off Hammerfest.
-Also in 1941, she became part of 59th Vorpostenflottille as V 5908 Togo, where she served until April 1944 when she transferred to 65th Vorpostenflottille as V 6512 Togo.
-After the German surrender she was part of the German Mine Sweeping Administration (GM-SA).
+On 21 September 1941, Togo collided with the minesweeper off Hammerfest.
+Also in 1941, she became part of 59th Vorpostenflottille as V 5908 Togo, where she served until April 1944, when she transferred to 65th Vorpostenflottille as V 6512 Togo.
+After the German surrender, she was part of the German Mine Sweeping Administration (GM-SA).

 Post-war service

-On 18 January 1946 Togo was returned to the Royal Norwegian Navy at Bogen and on 30 October 1946 was renamed HNoMS Otra.
-In April 1949 she was rebuilt as a minelayer training ship.
-21 August 1959 saw her decommissioning and she was laid up at Horten until put out of service and sold in April 1963.
+On 18 January 1946, Togo was returned to the Royal Norwegian Navy at Bogen and on 30 October 1946 was renamed HNoMS Otra.
+In April 1949, she was rebuilt as a minelayer training ship.
+On 21 August 1959, she was decommissioned and was laid up at Horten until being put out of service and sold for scrap in April 1963.